To begin: two women — two writers, two different centuries and countries.

 Both make light of their societies.
 One was beloved, sought after and continues to enthrall people to this day in ways I fail to appreciate.

 The other damages reputations with a whip and wit as sharp as the edge of a cliff.
-She cracks me up.
+I seek her out.

 I’m afraid I have no sense of mass appeal because the first writer is everyone’s sweetheart: Jane Austen.